Cupra Born performance, motor & drive

 - 3Running costs & insuranceRunnings costs for Cupra’s electric family hatchback are likely to be much lower than for petrol-powered rivals, especially if you’re planning to run one as a company car

-- 4Performance, motor & drive - currently readingWhile the Born is sharper to drive than its Volkswagen ID.3 sister, it doesn’t offer significantly more straight-line performance, so it's a stretch to declare it a proper 'hot hatch'
+- 4Performance, motor & drive - currently readingThe Born is sharper to drive than its Volkswagen ID.3 sister, though it doesn't offer significantly more straight-line performance

 - 5Interior, dashboard & comfortThe Born’s interior quality is a definite improvement over its ID.3 sister car's: even the infotainment system is better thought-out than the Volkswagen’s

 - 6Boot space, seating & practicalityWhile it doesn't better the boot capacity of some other electric family cars, the Cupra Born is still spacious enough for everyday duties

 - 7Reliability & safety ratingA strong crash-test rating, coupled with plentiful standard safety kit, put the electric family hatchback in a good position here